-Alternative 3 would add the greatest amount of residential and mixed-use development among the three alternatives and is expected to have a greater impact on air quality and GHG emissions than Alternative 2.
+Alternative 3 would add the greatest amount of residential and mixed-use development among the alternatives and is expected to have a greater impact on air quality and GHG emissions than Alternative 2.
 It would also result in a diffuse distribution of concentrated growth areas that would introduce density to currently less-heavily developed areas.

 As with Alternative 2, Alternative 3 would be expected to facilitate opportunities for multimodal options for residents to reach services and places of employment by walking, biking, or using transit instead of driving.
-Compared to Alternative 2, which would concentrate new commercial and mixed use development in three primary areas, Alternative 3 would create more nodes of commercial activity, employment, and retail services near current and proposed residential areas throughout the city.
+Compared to Alternative 2, which would concentrate new commercial and mixed-use development in three primary areas, Alternative 3 would create more nodes of commercial activity, employment, and retail services near current and proposed residential areas throughout the city.

-Among the alternatives, Alternative 3 would result in the greatest estimated long-term increase in VMT, at 75,600 VMT during the 3 pm - 6 pm period, which is an additional 29,800 VMT compared to Alternative 1.
+Among the alternatives, Alternative 3 would result in the greatest estimated long-term increase in VMT, at 75,600 VMT during the 3 to 6 p.m. period, which is an additional 29,800 VMT compared to Alternative 1.
 Alternative 3 would result in an overall estimated long-term reduction in VMT per capita and increased average trip length that would be nearly identical to Alternative 2.
 Increased VMT would have adverse impacts from increased emissions, which would lessen over time if the passenger vehicle fleet transitions primarily to zero-emissions vehicles.
 Traffic impacts are analyzed in detail in Section 3.6, Transportation.

-Alternative 3 would involve the greatest potential acreage of forest clearing among the alternatives (see Table 3.3-3 in Section 3.3, Fish, Wildlife, and Vegetation).
-It would also likely result in the greatest area of new asphalt pavement construction.
-The associated potential long-term impacts associated with both forest loss and addition of asphalt surface would thus be greatest under Alternative 3.
+The footprint of Alternative 3 encompasses a greater acreage of forested area than Alternatives 1 and 2 and therefore presents a higher potential for tree cover loss (see Table 3.3-3 in Section 3.3, Fish, Wildlife, and Vegetation).
+This alternative would also likely result in the greatest area of new asphalt pavement construction among the alternatives.
+The associated potential long-term impacts associated with both tree cover loss and added asphalt surface would thus be greatest under Alternative 3.